 International Law: An Introduction and The Law of International Organizations courses introduce students to the complex subject of treaty formation and implementation, and to global and regional regimes for law-making in such diverse areas as trade, human rights, and criminal law.

 Requirement 2: One advanced course or seminar in international law

 All students who affiliate with the Center must also take (and pass) one advanced course or seminar in international or comparative law.
 An advanced course or seminar is any other of the Law School’s international or comparative law offerings which do not include the core courses listed above.
 Below is a list of many of these courses.
 (The course must be 2 credits or more.)
-Because not all courses are offered every year, and also because the Law School offers new courses periodically, a student should check with the Registrar’s office concerning the most current list of courses.
+Because not all courses are offered every year, and also because the Law School offers new courses periodically, a student should check the most current list of courses.
 If you are not sure whether a certain course fulfills Requirement 2, please contact Michael Rhee.

 - Conflict of Laws